mrkkrp/typit/README.md

 This is a typing game for Emacs.
 In this game, you type words that are picked randomly from N most frequent words in language you're practicing, until time is up (by default it's one minute).
-It's mostly quite similar to the “10 fast fingers” tests, with the difference that it's playable and fully configurable inside your Emacs.
+Typit is quite similar to the “10 fast fingers” tests, with the difference that it's playable and fully configurable inside your Emacs.

 ![Typit typing](https://raw.githubusercontent.com/mrkkrp/typit/gh-pages/typit-typing.png)